 Contractors can read more about different types of contracts here.

 Contract length is an important consideration in all Surety bond underwriting, but it is often an even bigger concern in service contracts.
 Many of these contracts tend to last longer than one year.

 Longer contracts present more risk for both contractors and bond companies.
 Labor, material, fuel and other costs become harder to predict over longer time frames.
 Longer contracts increase the chances that the contractor will incorrectly estimate these costs and be unable to complete the contract profitably.

 Longer contracts also increase the risk that the contractor may run into financial challenges unrelated to the bonded project.
 A contractor may lose money on other projects or operations in general that may prevent them from fulfilling the bonded obligation.

-Therefore Surety bond underwriters prefer service contracts with shorter timelines.
+Therefore, Surety bond underwriters prefer service contracts with shorter timelines.
 A common middle ground is to provide a bond with language that renews annually by mutual agreement.
-This language has become common in service contracts but it may not be accepted by all obligees.
+This language has become common for service contracts, but it may not be accepted by all project owners.

 Service Contracts require the contractor to qualify from an experience standpoint as well as financially.

 Surety bond underwriters will want to make sure that the contractor has enough capital and liquidity to complete the contract.
 Of particular importance to bond underwriters on Service Contracts is working capital.